 Module code: COM3014

-Web applications have become robust and easy to use; therefore, the largest population now is more confident to use the Web as a mean of purchasing, banking or even communicating with other people.
+Web applications have become robust and easy to use; therefore, the largest population is now confident to use the Web as a mean of purchasing, banking or communicating with other people.
 This module examines the architectural/design needs and challenges encountered when developing secure and scalable web applications using the latest technology.
 It also covers a broad introduction into the weaknesses and limitations of web applications and what technical solutions can be applied to overcome these.

 Number of Credits: 15